 Like WooCommerce, you can also add more functionalities to your website through applications and integrations.

 Both WooCommerce and Shopify are extremely scalable eCommerce platforms.
-But with WooCommerce, you have better control of your website.
+However, with WooCommerce, you have better control of your website.

 Support options

 Shopify provides better support to its customers.
-You’ll get 24/7 support thru chat, phone, and email no matter what plan you have.
+You’ll get 24/7 support through chat, phone, and email, no matter what plan you have.
 You can also find extensive documentation, how-to guides, and community support.

 Backups